Alexander II (statue in Helsinki): Statue

 The monument represents realism typical of its era.
 The bronze statue consists of the figure of Alexander II and four allegorical figures at the base of the sculpture, representing Law (Latin: Lex), Work (Labor), Peace (Pax) and Light (Lux).
 The pedestal has a total of eight human and animal figures.
 The figure of Alexander II standing on top of the red granite pedestal is depicted in the uniform of an officer of the Finnish Guards' Rifle Battalion, giving a speech at the 1863 Diet of Finland.
 As the contest board had liked both Takanen's sketch of the figure of the emperor and Runeberg's ideas for the pedestal figures, Runeberg sculpted the actual statue according to Takanen's sketch, but added the secondary characters he had designed himself and the pedestal to it.

 On the southern edge of the pedestal is Law, the goddess of justice with her lions, holding a sword and a shield.
 On the western edge, facing the main building of the University of Helsinki is Work, a farmer couple, of which the man is holding an axe and the woman is holding a scythe and a wheat bundle.
 On the northern edge facing the Helsinki Cathedral is Peace, the goddess of peace surrounded by doves.
 On the eastern edge, facing the Government Palace is Light consisting of two figures: a goddess holding a spectrometer, symbolising science, and a cherub holding a lyre, symbolising the arts.

 The year 1863 written on the pedestal is a reminder of the reinstantiation of the Diet of Finland after a pause of half a century.

 Among the ten coats of arms representing the historical regions of Finland is also the coat of arms of Kexholm County depicting a burning castle.
+Coats of arms on each side of the plinth are oriented geographically: to the south under Lex: Uusimaa and Tavastia; to the west under Labor: Satakunta, Finland Proper and Åland; to the north under Pax: Lapland and Ostrobothnia; and to the east under Lux: Kexholm (current Priozersk in Russia), Savonia and Karelia.

 The figure of Alexander II is 3.23 metres tall and the secondary figures at the pedestal are 2.3 metres tall.
 The total height of the monument is 10.67 metres.